►View our 2-minute Tennessee cave tour.

 Subterranean systems are linked to the surface by sinkholes and other entrances.
 Cave-adapted species, such as cave crayfish, depend upon the surface for clean water and organic debris that serves as a food source for small invertebrates.
 Alterations to the landscape above a system, or within the water recharge area of a cave, can affect both the quality of water within the cave and the amount of food input to the system.

 Bats are another important protection target for The Nature Conservancy.
 They are especially sensitive to disturbances in caves.
-Caves serve as hibernation hideaways for many kinds of bats (read an interview about them), including gray bats and Indiana bats (both listed as endangered species and both found in Tennessee).
+Caves serve as hibernation hideaways for many kinds of bats, including gray bats and Indiana bats (both listed as endangered species and both found in Tennessee).
 They form large colonies numbering in the thousands and sometimes the tens of thousands.

 Waking bats during hibernation causes them to use up energy that they have stored to survive the winter often leading to their death.
 During the summer, some bats will again form large colonies in caves.
 Disturbing summer maternity colonies can cause the death of flightless young bats when they are knocked from the walls to the floor by panicked mothers.
 The Conservancy works with partners to monitor bat populations at caves across Tennessee.